guildai/guildai/guild/tests/uat/tmp-mnist-data-after-logreg-train.md

-# Tmp MNIST data after softmax train
+# Tmp MNIST data after logreg train

-The `mnist-softmax` model uses a software library that downloads the MNIST dataset to `/tmp/MNIST_data` by default.
+The `logreg` model uses a software library that downloads the MNIST dataset to `/tmp/MNIST_data` by default.
 As the `mnist` package is configured to use the its `dataset` resource, we want to confirm that nothing was downloaded to the default location.